History of Tweddle

 No it’s not Tweedle!

 If we had a dollar for every time we let people know that we are Tweddle, not Tweedle, we’d be rich!
-It was 99 years ago that Joseph Thornton Tweddle started the Tweddle Hospital For Babies and School of Mothercraft.
+It was over 100 years ago that Joseph Thornton Tweddle started the Tweddle Hospital For Babies and School of Mothercraft.
 Back then Tweddle was looking after the most vulnerable of children, many of them abandoned or foundling babies.

 Joseph Thornton Tweddle (1865-1943), businessman and philanthropist, was born on 14 April 1865 at Winlaton, Durham, England.
 He was one of eight children and was born into a working family, his father Thomas a butcher.